-CHPM2030 is developing a novel and potentially disruptive technology solution which can help satisfy EU member-states’ needs for energy and strategic metals in a single interlinked process.
-The project aims at converting ultra-deep metallic mineral formations into orebody-EGS’ which will serve as a basis for the development of a new type of facility for Combined Heat, Power and Metal extraction (CHPM).
-The project already finished defining a CHPM related methodology framework, and currently working on laboratory experiments.
-These ongoing working tasks aim to investigate integrated reservoir management, metal mobilization using mild leaching and nano particles, overall system dynamics, metal recovery with geothermal fluid electrolysis and gas diffusion electroprecipitation and electrocrystallization, salinity gradient power.
-As a final outcome, the project will deliver specifications of the new CHPM scheme.
-The horizontal aim is to investigate previously unexplored pathways at low technology-readiness levels.
-This will be achieved by developing a roadmap in support of the pilot implementation of a CHPM system before 2025, and full-scale commercial implementation before 2030
+CHPM2030 developed a novel and potentially disruptive technology solution which can help satisfy EU member-states’ needs for energy and strategic metals in a single interlinked process.
+The project aimed at converting ultra-deep metallic mineral formations into orebody-EGS’ which served as a basis for the development of a new type of facility for Combined Heat, Power and Metal extraction (CHPM).
+The project defined a CHPM related methodology framework, and laboratory experiments aimed to investigate integrated reservoir management, metal mobilization using mild leaching and nano particles, overall system dynamics, metal recovery with geothermal fluid electrolysis and gas diffusion electroprecipitation and electrocrystallization, salinity gradient power.
+As a final outcome, the project delivered specifications of the new CHPM scheme.
+The horizontal aim was to investigate previously unexplored pathways at low technology-readiness levels.
+This has been achieved by developing a roadmap in support of the pilot implementation of a CHPM system before 2025, and full-scale commercial implementation before 2030.